-Now that your WordPress site is up and running its time to create a contact form to allow your visitors to communicate to you through your email directly and safely.
+Now that your WordPress site is up and running it’s time to create a contact form to allow your visitors to communicate with you through your email directly and safely.

-Maybe you are contemplating to display your email address to your contact page directly, or you are confused which is the best choice.
+Maybe you are contemplating displaying your email address on your contact page directly, or you are confused about which is the best choice.

-We shall look at how you can add a contact form in WordPress (wordpress.org) site using three of the most popular plugins.
+We shall look at how you can add a contact form to your WordPress (wordpress.org) site using three of the most popular plugins.

-The contact form has some benefits over the direct display of email address as suggested below.
+The contact form has some benefits over the direct display of email addresses as suggested below.

 Why Use Contact Form